 About Exotic Paw Cattery Home

 Welcome to Aarons Exotic Paw Cattery!
-In 2000, we created Aarons Exotic Paw Cattery because of pure love for the Savannah breed and with the intent to connect healthy Savannah Kittens with caring families.
+In 2000, we created Aarons Exotic Paw Cattery because of pure love for the Exotic cat breed and with the intent to connect healthy Cats and Kittens with caring families.
 We breed for temperament, size, and overall general health.
-Our Savannah Kittens are very quality breeds.
-We strive to raise the best kittens that we can so that we can make other families happy with our kittens as we are with them.
+Our Kittens are quality breeds, we strive to raise the best kittens can so that we can make other families happy with our kittens as we are with them.
 They are raised and well handled every day from the day they are born so they are very spoiled with lots of love and attention.

 We strongly discourage all breeding practices in which the health and well-being of innocent cats and kittens are compromised.
 All our kittens for sale carry a minimum of a 30-day health guarantee.